iCliniq Logo

 How Is Paranoid Schizophrenia Treated?

-Treatment includes a multidisciplinary approach with a prolonged period of treatment and multiple visits.
+The disorder is not curable; thus, treatment mainly aims to control the symptoms and avoid the triggers.
+Sometimes, a person recovers completely and does not present with the symptoms, but the relapse is unpredictable.
+Treatment includes a multidisciplinary approach with a prolonged treatment period and multiple visits.
 The prognosis of the disease is better if the condition is diagnosed in the early stages.
-Treatment usually includes medications, self-management techniques, Therapy, and counseling.
+Treatment usually includes medications, self-management techniques, therapy, and counseling.

 What Are the Medications Prescribed?